MHaringa/insurancerating/README.md

 indicates overdispersion, this occurs when the observed variance is higher than the variance of the theoretical model.
 If the dispersion ratio is close to one, a Poisson model fits well to the data.
-A *p*-value &lt; .05 indicates overdispersion.
-Overdispersion &gt; 2 probably means there is a larger problem with the data: check (again) for outliers.
+A *p*-value \< .05 indicates overdispersion.
+Overdispersion \> 2 probably means there is a larger problem with the data: check (again) for outliers.

 ``` r
 check_overdispersion(model_freq1)